cmpsc-483w-2025-reid-lab-2/Situational-Awareness-Tool/README.md

 # Situational Awareness

 ## App releases
-Releasess can be found [here](https://github.com/cmpsc-483w-2025-reid-lab-2/Situational-Awareness-Tool/releases).
+Releases can be found [here](https://github.com/cmpsc-483w-2025-reid-lab-2/Situational-Awareness-Tool/releases).
 Please note that this app requires a WearOS watch with WearOS 5.x or above running on it.

 ## Screenshots